tewhatuora/nems-documentation/docs/Guidelines/Subscriber/index.md

 ##Traceability and Audit

-To satisfy the end to end traceability requirements, the subscribers should
+To satisfy the end to end traceability requirements, the subscribers should record the event information upon receiving and discard activities.
+A subscriber should
-- record the `messageId`, `messageSubjectId` and `timestamp` in your logs (or traces) if messageSubjectId is NOT NHI
+- record the `messageId`, `messageSubjectId` and `timestamp` in the logs (or traces) if messageSubjectId is NOT NHI
-- record the `messageId` and `timestamp` in your logs (or traces) if messageSubjectId is NHI
+- record the `messageId` and `timestamp` in the logs (or traces) if messageSubjectId is NHI